book shelfThe Top 7 8 Anesthesiology Books for Anesthesia Trainees

 I place fundamental anesthesiology books into four categories:

 2) Basic Anesthesia Books — These are used for daily reading and your “go to” book for reading.
+(Editor’s note: Since I first published this page several years ago, I added a new book to the list.)

 3) Anesthesia Reference Book — These are the heavy books that you reference when you want to do some in-depth reading on a specific topic.

 4) Anesthesia Question Books — These help you test your knowledge of anesthesia to prepare you for your anesthesia exams.
+Question books will help you in two ways: 1) you still learn about anesthesia while giving yourself a break from reading 2) they provide you much needed practice for taking written boards.

 Below, you will find my recommendations from each category.
 Choose one book from each category and you will be well on your way to building a robust anesthesiology library.